sigsum/log-go/doc/metrics.md

 3. `retried`: `true` if the log retried with a new add-checkpoint request as a result of seeing HTTP 409 Conflict, otherwise `false`.

-### `sigsum_log_go_witness_checkpoint_request_latency`
+### `sigsum_log_go_witness_checkpoint_request_duration_seconds`

-Histogram for successful witness add-checkpoint request latency, in seconds.
+Histogram for successful witness add-checkpoint request durations, in seconds.
 Failed requests are not recorded in this histogram.

 **Note:** success includes 200 OK responses, but also 200-after-409.
-Latency is end-to-end, i.e., the time to get the actual cosignature.
+Each duration is end-to-end, i.e., the time to get the actual cosignature.

 Labels: